brndnmtthws/optimal-buy-cbpro/README.md

 # optimal-buy-gdax
 Scheduled buying of BTC, ETH, and LTC from GDAX optimally!
+Be your own index/hedge fund, and stop paying management fees to someone else!

 ![crypto](crypto.gif)